l-a-t-e-r/domain-registrars/README.md

 # Domain Registars

 Ranking every domain registrars and location where they located.
+It's just in case if offshore.cat is down and won't work again.

 A